defectedrebel/defectedrebel/README.md

 c+h enc !

-I follow people I think are cool/want to be freinds with or are freinds
+I follow people I think are cool or nice cosplays/want to be freinds with or are freinds

 ,